+This is about Australian history, but also about French history.
 The Freycinet map of Nouvelle Hollande is generally recognised as the first full map of Australia to be published.
-But was it the first and was it published in 1811 making this year, 2011, the bicentenary of its publication.
+But was it the first and was it published in 1811?

+Whether it was or not, this year is the bicentenary of its publication.